MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 2. Select **copies** and rename the object so that you know it's the cloned object.

-   SCREEN SHOT GOES HERE: 3ds-max-copies
+   SCREEN SHOT GOES HERE: 3ds-max-copies.
+THIS SCREEN SHOT IS IN THE FOLDER.

 ### Bake texture